MESAHub/mesa/star/test_suite/cburn_inward/README.rst

 Inlists
 *******

-This test case has two part.
+This test case has two parts.
 Click to see a larger view of a plot.

 * Part 1 (``inlist_initial``) creates a 7.5 Msun, Z=0.02 metallicity, pre-main sequence model and evolves it to core helium depletion (mass fraction helium < 1e-5.)